 There are multiple observations that can be collected as part of an evaluation of transport protocols.
 The most important element is assessing these occurrences with all handling teams and equipment used, as that can vary widely between independent/contracted groups (if used).
-However, equipment used, so an objective reference point is always DOAs.
+However, this observation can be subjective and vary depending on equipment used, so an objective reference point is always DOAs.
 The assessment of DOAs can be an indicator of a need for a deeper assessment and investigation to reduce occurrences.